 Special Theory of Relativity (1905)

-The Special Theory of Relativity redefined concepts of space and time.
-Einstein said that physical laws are the same for all observers and the speed of light is constant for all observers, irrespective of their state of motion.
+Now, it was time to redefine the concepts of space and time.
+Einstein said that physical laws are the same for all observers and the speed of light is constant for all observers irrespective of their state of motion.

 General Theory of Relativity (1915)